tc39/proposal-function-implementation-hiding/README.md

 ### A clone-creating hiding function

-The idea here is similar to the previous one, except that `f.hideImplementation()` returns a *new* hidden function instead of modifying the function it is called on.
+The idea here is similar to the previous one, except that `f.hideSource()` returns a *new* hidden function instead of modifying the function it is called on.
 The caller then needs to only hand out references to the clone, and not the original.

 This suffers from many of the same drawbacks: